jruels/modern-cloud-bootcamp/labs/cicd-aks/index.md

   * Deploy a sample Azure vote app to an AKS cluster.
   * Create a basic Jenkins project.
   * Set up credentials for Jenkins to interact with ACR.
-  * Create a Jenkins build job and GitHub/Bitbucket webhook for automated builds.
+  * Create a Jenkins build job and GitHub webhook for automated builds.
   * Test the CI/CD pipeline to update an application in AKS based on GitHub code commits.

 ## Prepare your app